MatiSPC/CarGarage/README.md

 # Car Garage project - base for the cars!

-## Academic project created for the purpose of passing the course object-oriented modeling techniques for mechanical systems
+## Academic project created for the purpose of passing the course "Object-oriented modeling techniques for mechanical systems"

 ### Project description
 #### The project should not be overly complex or require advanced functionality.
 Instead, its focus should be on demonstrating programming skills in C++, with particular attention to object-oriented programming, dynamic memory allocation, polymorphism, and splitting the program into multiple files.